JustinBSG/Transcript_Generator/README.md

 7. [ ] Create UI windows by using QT
 8. [ ] Create pdf
 9. [ ] Plot Graph
+10. [ ] Auto fill number of credit of each course

 ## Next thing that need to be completed
 - Add command on every functions